PoptropicaSahil/paligemma-from-scratch/README.md

 ### **Inference Time**
-Here is how we want LLM to work.
+Here is how we want LLM to work

 | Timestep          | Input                           | Output                          |
 |-----------|--------------------------------|-------------------------------|
 |**1**              | I                          | love Italian pizza                   |

-But actually it works like (similar to training)
+But actually it works like similar to training, except the timesteps.

 | Timestep      | Input                     | Transformer Input                                         | Transformer Output                                                                        | Model Prediction    |
 |:-------------:|:--------------------------|-------------------                                        |-----------------------                                                                    | :-------------------|